Buckle up for a deep dive into the Honda Odyssey’s history!

 The Worst Years: 2018, 2019

 The 2018 Odyssey was plagued by various powertrain issues.
-Owners frequently reported experiences of jerking, shuddering, and even occasional loss of motive power.
+Owners frequently reported experiences of jerking, shuddering, and even sporadic loss of motive power.
 Not exactly the smooth ride you’re looking for in a family hauler.

 But wait, there’s more!
 The 2018 model faced recalls due to loose battery terminal connections, defective sliding door latches, and diminished braking performance.
 Talk about a trifecta of trouble.